Keyboard shortcuts

 // Cloesce must be initialized before utilizing any ORM features.

-// It takes in the generated Cloesce Interface Definition Language (CIDL)
+// It takes the generated Cloesce Interface Definition Language (CIDL)

 // and the generated constructor registry.
 Both may be imported from